When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Difference Between Modem and Router

-Knowing the difference between a router and a modem before configuring your home network and internet is important.
+Knowing the difference between a router and a modem before configuring your home network and the internet is essential.

-Apart from facilitating a smooth setup, it helps you troubleshoot arising issues.
-Read along to understand the difference between modem and router.
+Apart from facilitating a smooth setup, it helps you troubleshoot issues that arise.
+Read along to understand the difference between a modem and a router.

 Understanding the Modem and what it does